-EL1 (Map A3.21) EL6 (Map A3.26) and EL4 (Map A3.24) EL7 (Map A3.27) and EL5 (Map A3.25) EL8 (Map A3.28) and EL5 Map A3.25) Link Length 2,114m 1,669m 2,694m 2,820m Horizontal Alignment roundabout on the A4103 (a Conservation Area) and is designed to avoid the higher ground to the west, minimise encroachment onto the Historic Parks and Gardens, the floodplain and the Special EL4 follows the A4103 on its existing alignment for a distance of 730m to cross the River Lugg and associated floodplain.
+EL1 (Map A3.21) EL6 (Map A3.26) and EL4 (Map A3.24) EL7 (Map A3.27) and EL5 (Map A3.25) EL8 (Map A3.28) and EL5 Map A3.25) Link Length 2,114m 1,669m 2,694m 2,820m Horizontal Alignment roundabout on the A4103 (a Conservation Area) and is designed to avoid the higher ground to the west, minimise encroachment onto the Historic Parks and Gardens, the floodplain and the Special EL4 follows the A4103 on its existing alignment for a distance of 1240m to cross the River Lugg and associated floodplain.
 The road would require bridge and associated listed building.
 EL4 follows the A4103 on its existing alignment for a distance of 1240m to cross the River Lugg and associated floodplain.
-The road would require widening, impacting upon the flood culverts, ancient river bridge and associated listed building.
-EL4 follows the A4103 on its existing alignment for a distance of 1240m to cross the River Lugg and associated floodplain.
-The road would require widening, impacting upon the flood culverts, ancient river bridge and associated listed building.
-EL4 follows the A4103 on its existing alignment for a distance of 1240m to cross the River Lugg and associated floodplain.
-The road would require widening, impacting upon the flood culverts, ancient is remote to these features.
+The road would require bridge and associated listed building, although to a lesser degree to EL4 as the larger roundabout junction is remote to these features.
 A new Link from the A465 Bromyard Road will be necessary to be incorporated into the roundabout.
 Area of Conservation around the River Lugg.
 The alignment then passes between listed buildings where it meets the A438.
-EL6 extends from a proposed roundabout on the A4103 and is designed to avoid the River Lugg floodplain but is required to cut through the national A4103 running south through the Historic Parks and Gardens of Lugwardine and crossing the Lugg to EL8 extends from the proposed roundabout on the A4103 running south through the Historic Parks and Gardens of Lugwardine and crossing the Lugg to the West of and avoiding the ancient bridge on the A438.
+A4103 and is designed to avoid the River Lugg floodplain but is required to cut through the national A4103 running south through the Historic Parks and Gardens of Lugwardine and crossing the Lugg to EL8 extends from the proposed roundabout on the A4103 running south through the Historic Parks and Gardens of Lugwardine and crossing the Lugg to the West of and avoiding the ancient bridge on the A438.
 The alignment extends further south so that a roundabout junction can minimise impact upon the Lugg.
 No relaxations or departures from standard are required.
 Vertical Alignment Substantial areas of fill are required to raise the alignment follows the existing ground levels with levels set by the culverts and bridges on the route.
 One step relaxation to standard required reducing No relaxations or departures from standard are required and desirable minimum stopping sight distance achieved. the safe stopping distance to 90m.
-Earthworks Cut = $45,000$ m 3 Fill = $240,000$ m 3 Cut = 0m 3 Fill = 225,000m 3 Cut = 5,000m 3 Fill = 320,000m 3 Cut = 10,000m 3 Fill = 330,000m 3 Costs (2010) £19.5M £12.5M + 7.0M = £19.5M £10.9M + £10.0M = £20.9M £11.8M + £10.0M = £21.8M Conclusions EL1 is the favoured link for the following reasons despite running close to the floodplain and protected areas.
-Preliminary traffic flow figures indicate that the road would require widening to a dual carriagewal standard, the benefits of using the existing A4103 bridge would be cancelled out by the significant earthworks, culvert lengthening and impacts on historic structures and buildings.
+Embankment construction and structures on and adjacent to the lug meadows will have an effect upon the hyrological and hydrogeological conditions.
+The full impact of these effects can not be fully assessed at this stage or prior to more detailed design, site investigation and consideration of construction methodologies.
+The environmental sensitivity and importance of the area raises concerns for all eastern routes.
+Earthworks Cut = $45,000$ m Fill = $240,000$ m Cut = 0m Fill = 225,000m Cut = 5,000m Fill = 320,000m Cut = 10,000m Fill = 330,000m Costs (2010) £19.5M £12.5M + 7.0M = £19.5M £10.9M + £10.0M = £20.9M £11.8M + £10.0M = £21.8M Conclusions EL1 is the favoured link for the following reasons despite running close to the floodplain and protected areas.
+Preliminary traffic flow figures indicate that the road would require widening to a dual carriageway standard, the benefits of using the existing A4103 bridge would be cancelled out by the significant earthworks, culvert lengthening and impacts on historic structures and buildings.
 Also, the alternative links promote a corridor which is required to cross the Lugg twice having a detrimental impact on the highly protected and important wildlife sites.
-The additional lengths and the junction on the A4103 required for those corridor would increase emissions, accident rates and the risk of a spillage and pollution incident.
+The full extent of impacts upon the Hydrological conditions can not yet be fully understood and so remain a risk to all routes.
+The additional lengths and the junction on the A4103 required for those corridors would increase emissions, accident rates and the risk of a spillage and pollution incident.